[vsCTF '23] Cosmic Ray v2

 An interesting twist on a past CTF challenge.

-This challenge is a twist on the Cosmic Ray challenge from Sekai CTF '23.
+This challenge is a twist on the challenge from .
 The original challenge was a simple buffer overflow, but this version removes the overflow opportunity.

 We are provided a binary file, cosmicrayv2